hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 connections.
 The DNS Transaction Signature (TSIG) mechanism is specified to restrict direct zone transfer to authorized clients only, but it does not add confidentiality.
-This document specifies use of TLS, rather then clear text, to prevent zone content collection via passive monitoring of zone transfers: XFR-over-TLS (XoT).
+This document specifies use of TLS, rather then clear text, to prevent zone content collection via passive monitoring of zone transfers:
+XFR-over-TLS (XoT).
+Additionally, this specification updates RFC1995, RFC5936 and RFC7766.

 {mainmatter}